-Watch the tutorial video or follow below for step by step instructions.
+Please watch the tutorial video or see written instructions below for step by step instructions:

 Setting up Price Sheets in Zno Estore